In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The BubbleBum booster can't be beat if your goal is compact and lightweight.
 This inflatable option rolls up and fits in its own stuff sack that can be stowed in almost any backpack or carry-on.
 It weighs under a pound, and kids can carry it themselves.
-For high-backed boosters, the top scorer is the Safety 1st Grand 2-in-1.
-The lowest-scoring option is the Britax Grow With You ClickTight+ because it is both heavy and large.
+The top scorer in this metric for high-backed boosters is the Safety 1st Grand 2-in-1, but it is not an impressive seat nor one we'd recommend to a friend.
+The Chicco KidFit Zip Air Plus 2-in-1 is relatively lightweight with the back in place but can also be used without the back for those occasional carpooling or traveling adventures where smaller is better.
+The lowest-scoring option is the Britax Grow With You ClickTight+ because it is both heavy and large at over 26 lbs and 21.5 in wide.

-The Peg Perego has several adjustable features that can better help little ones find a comfortable fit.
+The Peg Perego Viaggio Flex 120 has several adjustable features that can better help little ones find a comfortable fit.

 Credit: Abriah Wofford